knopkem/yaps/ReadMe.txt

 year/month/timestamp.jpg

 Of course the structure can be customized to your needs.
-Optionally all duplicate files can be removed which helps reducing waste of disk space.
+Optionally duplicate files can be removed.

 FEATURES
 * highly customizable folder structure